ATM Withdrawal Limit

 • The ATM withdrawal limit is the maximum permissible limit that a bank places on ATM transactions per day.

-• You may also withdraw funds from other bank ATMs up to three and five times a month in metro and non-metro cities.
+• You may also withdraw funds from other banks' ATMs up to three times in metro cities and five times in non-metro cities each month.

 • Banks charge nominal fees if you exceed the ATM transaction limit.

-• The RBI has permitted banks to increase ATM transaction costs from January 1, 2022.
+• The RBI has permitted banks to increase ATM transaction costs, starting from May 1, 2025.

-Introduced two decades ago, Automated Teller Machines or ATMs allow us to withdraw cash at any given time without queuing up at banks.
-However, an ATM is a machine and can hold only so much money, so banks had to ensure they could meet the cash needs of their millions of customers.
-Banks set limits on the withdrawal amount and determine the number of free withdrawals permitted each month.
-As a bank customer, you must abide by the bank’s ATM withdrawal limit.
+Introduced two decades ago, Automated Teller Machines (ATMs) allow us to withdraw cash at any given time without standing in long queues at the bank.
+However, since an ATM is a machine that can hold a limited amount of money, banks had to ensure they could meet the cash needs of their millions of customers.
+Consequently, banks set limits on the withdrawal amounts and determined the number of free withdrawals permitted each month.
+As a bank customer, you must abide by the bank’s ATM withdrawal limits.
 Here is all you need to know.

 ATM Withdrawal Limit refers to the maximum limit or number of times you can use your ATM card at your own or other bank ATMs.
-The bank also sets a limit on the cash amount you can withdraw per transaction and permits a fixed number of transactions at own and other bank ATMs.
-Besides the cash withdrawal limit from ATM, the ATM limit also encompasses any other transactions conducted using the ATM card, such as checking account balances, mini statements, etc.
+The bank also sets a limit on the cash amount you can withdraw per transaction and permits a fixed number of transactions at its own and other bank ATMs.
+Besides the cash withdrawal limit from ATM, the ATM limit also encompasses any other transactions conducted using the ATM card, such as checking account balances and obtaining mini statements.

 The ATM is a medium-sized machine.
 There is only so much money that the machine can hold and dispense to a bank’s broad customer base at a given time.
 By setting a limit, banks can efficiently streamline and manage the cash flow.
 Furthermore, banks treat ATM withdrawal limits as a security measure too.
 For instance, if your debit card falls into the wrong hands, the perpetrator can withdraw all your savings in a single transaction.